-The investments in subsidiaries are not considered impaired.
-For further details see note 9.
+The investments in subsidiaries, which the Directors consider are supported by their assessment of the carrying value of the intangible oil and gas assets in the subsidiary, are not considered impaired.
+For further details see Note 9.

 TomCo Energy plc holds interests in the following subsidiaries: